 Near-term milestones that are coming up include:

 EPE’s team has the expertise to help developers navigate the multi-dimensional interconnection landscape in PJM.
-EPE has one of the largest teams in the nation and supported over 100 projects in TC2 with a clean record of zero involuntary withdrawal.
+EPE has one of the largest teams in the nation and has supported over 100 projects in TC2 with a clean record of zero involuntary withdrawal.

 EPE submitted some of the earliest Cycle 1 projects on NextGen and supported several Transition Cycle 2 DP 1 submissions using NextGen.
 Our hands-on exposure helps avoid last minute surprises and keeps projects moving into the study process without unnecessary resets.